 The preparation for your baby’s nursery probably started way before you knew the gender of your newborn.
 However, you might still be missing a few more things to complete the room.

 #1.
 Bassinet or Crib

 During your baby’s first few months, opt for a bassinet as it’s more space-saving.
-You can simply put it beside your bed which makes it easier to tend to your baby during night time.
+You can put it beside your bed, making it easier to tend to your baby during nighttime.

 Tip: Avoid buying drop-side cribs as they have caused dozens of baby deaths.

 #2.
 Baby Monitor

 This gadget allows you to keep an eye on your little one while you’re in another room.
 Just make sure to put the transmitter close enough to pick up the sounds your baby makes.